Fluffy1908/supabase-basic-example/README.md

    ![Stripe variables](./public/stripe_variables.png)
    ![Webhook Variables](./public/stripe_webhook.png)

+6. Change redirect URL to new vercel URL in supabase dashboard, "Authentication", "URL Configuration", and set SITE URL to new vercel URL.

 ## Step-by-step setup

 When deploying this template, the sequence of steps is important.
 Follow the steps below in order to get up and running.